gdsbook/book/docs/_sources/intro.md

 environments to preparing data, through to developing novel spatial insight and presenting it cogently to others.
-This kind of integrated approach is necessary for data science, and is particularly relevant in geographical settings where mapping is of central impotance.
+This kind of integrated approach is necessary for data science, and is particularly relevant in geographical settings where mapping is of central importance.

 ---